A triadic approximation reveals the role of interaction overlap on the spread of complex contagions on higher-order networks: Abstract

 \section{Abstract}

-Based on mechanisms of social reinforcement, complex contagion processes where transmission depends on the simultaneous exposure to multiple sources are a peculiar feature of human social systems.
-Such processes rely on many-body interactions and hypergraphs provide a suitable representation for them.
-Considering up to three-body interactions, we derive a mean-field model going beyond limiting node- and pair-based approximations.
-We reveal in this way how the stability of the contagion-free state is affected by both the two- and the three-body infection rates, and relate it to the degree of overlap between three- and two-body interactions.
-We show the double-edged effect of an increased overlap, yielding a lower critical point but at the expense of a smaller outbreak.
-Our results, corroborated by numerical simulations on hypergraphs which are either synthetic or constructed from real-world proximity data, underline the importance of the chosen representation to describe a higher-order process.
+Contagion processes relying on the exposure to multiple sources are prevalent in social systems, and are effectively represented by hypergraphs.
+In this Letter, we derive a mean-field model that goes beyond node- and pair-based approximations.
+We reveal how the stability of the contagion-free state is decided by either two- or three-body interactions, and how this is strictly related to the degree of overlap between these interactions.
+Our findings demonstrate the dual effect of increased overlap: it lowers the invasion threshold, yet produces smaller outbreaks.
+Corroborated by numerical simulations, our results emphasize the significance of the chosen representation in describing a higher-order process.